jat001/blog/source/_posts/2024/0305-do-not-waste-my-fucking-time.md

 Please don't give me any tests that take more than an hour to complete.
 Hard to find a good job doesn't mean I will work for free.

 Do not question my professional abilities.
 Anybody who has worked with me would agree on this.
+Believe it or not, I only received the nine-year compulsory education.
+I began learning programming at a young age because I was interested in computers.

 If you don't like my style.
 That's OK.
 Feel free to throw my resume in the trash.
 I seriously don't care.
 And please do not give me any advice.
 No one likes taking advice from strangers.

-Believe it or not, I only received the nine-year compulsory education.
-Programming is self-taught.

 Remember, talk is cheap, show the code.